Building High-Performance PHP Applications with Swoole in ServBay

 Step 2: Run the WebSocket Server

-Make sure your terminal is in the directory containing websocket_server.php
+Be sure you’re in the directory containing websocket_server.php

 php websocket_server.php

-If all goes well, you’ll see output like:
+If all goes well, your terminal will display:

 Swoole WebSocket server is started at ws://0.0.0.0:9502

-This means the Swoole WebSocket server is running and listening on port 9502.
+Your Swoole WebSocket server is now running and listening on port 9502.

 about:blank